cschpc/isc-student-cluster-competition-2025/Training/04-seissol/seissol_manual_installation.md

 And compile with make (with a chosen amount of cores):
 `make -j <number of cores>`

-Check the [documentation](https://seissol.readthedocs.io/en/latest/build-seissol.html#build-seissol) for any modifications, or ask one of the advisors for help in choosing.
+Check the [documentation](https://seissol.readthedocs.io/en/latest/build-seissol.html#build-seissol) for any modifications in the CMake options, or ask one of the advisors for help in choosing.

 **Note!** The architecture of Mahti's AMD Rome 7H12 would correspond to the "rome" option with SeiSsol's `-DHOST_ARCH` cmake option, however choosing it leads to cryptic errors in my brief testing.
 I would advice against using the argument.

 When the compilation goes through, the first step is to check if seissol runs.
-If all worked out, you will see two SeisSol executables.
+If everything worked out, you will see two SeisSol executables.
 One of them is a so-called "proxy" version that is used for testing, and the other is the one that you should use for normal execution.
 Try a short sequential run with the proxy version to ensure that seissol works by running it with the parameters:

 `SeisSol_proxy_YOUR_CONFIGURATION 1000 10 all`